|

 "This afternoon, Master Nolofinwë, I saw Fëanáro,

-Eowyn.
+said.
 "He was there for at least an hour.
 I do not think

-he knows I saw him
+he knows I saw him."

 "It may be nothing," said Legolas.
 "He may have